stackhpc/ansible-lustre/README.md

                     IP and serves as a proxy for ssh access to nodes.
 - `lustre-admin`: A Lustre client used to admininster the fileystem - it has a privileged view of the real owners/permissions.
 - `lustre-client[1-3]`: Lustre clients with different access levels to the filesystem (discussed below)
+- `lustre-comp3-0`: A lustre client which can be configured as slurm compute node (discussed below)
 - `lustre-lnet[2-3]`: Lnet routers to provide connectivity between clients and server across the different networks.

 Various Lustre features are used to control how clients can access the filesystem: